Important progress has been made in recent years in the identification of men as victims of trafficking.

 There is little difference in the gender split between adult and child victims, although just over a third of identified child victims are male.
 The proportion of female victims is higher than male victims for both groups.

-Male and female victims of labour exploitation over time
+Male and female victims of trafficking for labour exploitation over time

 Over time a consistently high percentage of male victims have been victims of trafficking for labour exploitation; over 90% of male victims until 2012 when the share of labour exploitation among male victims has steadily decreased, due to an increase in cases of sexual exploitation among men.

-Male and female victims of labour exploitation who are children
+Male and female victims of trafficking for labour exploitation who are children

 The highest proportion of boy victims of trafficking have been victims of labour exploitation, and the highest proportion of girl victims have been victims of sexual exploitation.

-Gender and work sector for victims of labour exploitation
+Gender and work sector for victims of trafficking for labour exploitation

 Domestic work and hospitality are the sectors of work most female victims of labour exploitation are trafficked into, whereas agriculture and particularly construction are sectors which male victims of labour exploitation are mostly trafficked into.
 There is a fairly equal proportion of male and female victims trafficking into manufacturing.